 The Fetal Position

 Side sleepers who curl up in bed with their legs bent towards their heart or torso are sleeping in the fetal position.
-Research indicates that this posture is healthy for pregnant women because it’s been shown to improve circulation for the fetus and the mother.
-Some individuals may experience pain in their hips from this position.
+Some people may experience pain in their hips from this position.
 However, you can often avoid this discomfort by placing a pillow between your knees.

 The Log

 The log position is just as it sounds, sleeping on your side with your arms straight down by your sides.
-This position is commonly great for those who struggle with sleep apnea or snoring, but those with arthritis may want to steer clear due to strain on their joints.
+This position could help those who struggle with sleep apnea or snoring, but those with arthritis may want to steer clear due to strain on their joints.

 The Yearner

 The yearner position is similar to the fetal except this position stretches the arms out in front of the body.
-This posture can be an excellent fit for those who suffer from breathing issues.
-However, if you have arthritis, this pose could make your condition worse.
+However, if you have arthritis, this pose might make your condition worse.

-Check out our picks for the best beds for arthritis pain.
+Check out our picks for the best mattresses for arthritis.

 The Pillow Hug